vantage6/vantage6-workshop/episodes/chapter6.md

    node3
 ```

-after you choose the node, it will ask you to enter the new API key,
+after you choose the node, it will ask you to enter the new API key:

 ```bash
 ?
 Select the configuration you want to use: node1